-Jack and Dismas are on a 10-day coffee buying trip to Central America.
+Jack (CEO) and Dismas (Head Roaster) are on a coffee buying trip to Central America.
 These are notes from their journey.

 The alarm rings all too early but about 5 cups of AeroPress coffee get us to our flight on time.
 We arrive in El Salvador very early and Juan Luis, the Ortiz family driver for the last 42 years, meets us.
 He doesn’t speak much, but his welcoming eyes and smile are the perfect greeting.
 We hop in the car and drive to Talnamica, two hours away.
 El Salvador is beautiful with many volcanos that scatter the horizon.